Contemporary-Physicslab/Labsafety/Generalsafety.md

 ## Campus card

-Your campuscard is your personal identification card on the campus as it is connected to your NetID.
+Your campus card is your personal identification card on the campus as it is connected to your NetID.
 It provides access to:
 - exams;
 - printer and study facilities;
 - entrances to areas (buildings, labs etc.);